kojix2/ruby-minimap2/README.md

       - trans_strand            Returns transcript strand. +1 if on the forward strand; -1 if on the reverse strand; 0 if unknown.
       - blen                    Returns length of the alignment, including both alignment matches and gaps but excluding ambiguous bases.
       - mlen                    Returns length of the matching bases in the alignment, excluding ambiguous base matches.
-      - nm                      Returns number of mismatches, gaps and ambiguous poistions in the alignment.
+      - nm                      Returns number of mismatches, gaps and ambiguous positions in the alignment.
       - primary                 Returns if the alignment is primary (typically the best and the first to generate).
       - q_st                    Returns start positions on the query.
       - q_en                    Returns end positions on the query.